vxrbjnmgtqpz/v0EtNXHdB94LSfy3xmP5ZrAjxF7WgQKcv1uYnVqpoUJeR36lGzCAMb2DshkTiwO8n/nativemacapp.md

 ## Project Overview

-**MIDILink** is a native macOS application designed to test and validate the MIDIp2p JSONMIDI framework over TOAST (Transport Optimized Audio Synchronization Tunnel) network connections.
+**MIDILink** is a native macOS application designed to test and validate the MIDIp2p JSONMIDI framework over TOAST (Transport Oriented Audio Synchronization Tunnel) network connections.
 This app will serve as the primary testing platform for Phase 2 and Phase 3 of the MIDIp2p roadmap, enabling real-world validation of distributed MIDI synchronization between multiple Mac devices.

 ### Key Requirements
 - **Native macOS Application** (replacing Electron-based approach)